JonWoodlief/terraform-provider-catalog/website/docs/d/cm_offering_instance.html.markdown

 - `version` - (String) The version an instance is installed from (but not from the version ID).
 - `schematics_workspace_id` - (String) The ID of the schematics workspace, for offering instances installed through schematics
 - `resource_group_id` - (String) The ID of the resource group this instance was installed into
+- `channel` - (String) Channel to target for the operator subscription.
+Required for operator bundles
+- `install_plan` - (String) Install plan for the subscription of the operator- can be either Automatic or Manual.
+Required for operator bundles